splorp/tersus/readme.txt

 0.1.1 — The “We Don’t Need No Stinkin’ Stylesheet” Release

-+ Fixed the “headers already sent” error
++ Fixed the ‘headers already sent’ error
 + Reset and base stylesheets are now based on YUI 2.8.2
 + Added artwork for the screenshot and favicon files
 + Updated screenshot.png